|

 Owls Head was automated in 1989, but Coast Guard personnel continue to use the keeper’s dwelling as a residence.
 In 2007, the Coast Guard leased the tower to the American Lighthouse Foundation (ALF), which has proved to be a capable caretaker.
 During the summer of 2010, ALF saw to an extensive, but sensitive renovation of the tower.
 Thanks to $80,000 from the foundation and $168,000 from the Coast Guard, rust and peeling paint were banished, and the tower restored to its original 1852 appearance.
 The bricks were repointed and repaired before being repainted.
 The lantern’s ironwork was restored, its windowpanes replaced, and the parapet floor repaired.
 In addition, the iron railing and granite gallery encircling the lantern room were replaced.
 After the light’s renovation, the ghostly keeper must feel right at home.

-In 2012, the American Lighthouse Foundation announced that it had licensed the keeper’s dwelling at Owls Head from the Coast Guard and would be opening it late that year as an educational interpretive center.
-The former residence will also serve as headquarters for the organization, which cares for more than twenty lighthouses throughout New England.
+In 2012, the American Lighthouse Foundation announced that it had licensed the keeper’s dwelling at Owls Head from the Coast Guard, it opened the dwelling late that year as an educational interpretive center.
+The former residence also serves as headquarters for the organization, which cares for more than twenty lighthouses throughout New England.

 References